Sustainable-WWW/Sustainable-Web-Practices-Wiki/Wiki/Server/Server_Caching.md

 ## What is Server Caching?

 Server caching is a technique used to store and serve frequently requested data to users, reducing the need for servers to process the same data repeatedly.
 When a request is made, the server checks if the data exists in the cache.
-If found, the cached data is quickly delivered to the user, bypassing the need to retrieve it from the database or generate it on-the-fly.
+If found, the cached data is quickly delivered to the user, bypassing the need to retrieve it from the database or generate it on the fly.
 This approach significantly reduces response times, network latency, and server processing power, leading to improved performance and user experience.

 ## The Sustainable Benefits of Server Caching for APIs